OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 * Introduce several new products into the existing product portfolio, such as summer-beginner-friendly treats, to offset the declining number of sales in May and June.
 * Offer a discount rate higher than the average to all 'Loyal Customers' and 'Champions' and communicate with them how their substantial spending has enabled them to benefit from such a rate.
 * Compile a mitigation plan
-* Pinpoint for each country...
+* Pinpoint for each country...g

 ### Limitations